agentflare-ai/agentml/memory/extensions/sqlite_graph/examples/README.md

 # SQLite Graph Extension - Python Examples

-This directory contains comprehensive Python examples demonstrating how to use the SQLite Graph Database Extension from Python applications.
+This directory contains comprehensive Python examples demonstrating how to use the AgentFlare AI SQLite Graph Database Extension from Python applications.

 ## Prerequisites